 Tea Tree Oil Uses and Benefits

 - One common use of Tea Tree oil is for haircare.
 Many people use Tea Tree oil for hair because of its topical cleansing, rejuvenating, and purifying properties.
 Unlike chemical-ridden haircare products, Melaleuca essential oil offers a soft, gentle element to any haircare routine.
-If you are looking for ways to use Tea Tree oil for hair, check out our DIY Hair Detangler, that includes Melaleuca oil.
+If you are looking for ways to use Tea Tree oil for hair, check out our DIY Hair Detangler.

 - Are your makeup brushes in need of some deep cleaning?
 Tea Tree oil’s benefits for skin and cleansing properties come together in this Makeup Brush Cleanser.
 Over time, your makeup brushes get covered in old makeup and dead skin cells.
 If you don’t want to be spreading that all over your face, you’ll need to give your brushes a good cleaning every once in a while.
-With just three simple ingredients, including Tea Tree oil, you can concoct a purifying makeup brush cleanser that will get rid of gunk—restoring your makeup brushes to their former glory.
+With just three simple ingredients, including Tea Tree oil, you can concoct a purifying makeup brush cleanser that will get rid of built-up gunk—restoring your makeup brushes to their former glory.

 - Diffusing Tea Tree oil benefits the air in your home as it has the ability to purify and freshen as it disperses.
 When diffusing Melaleuca oil on its own, use three to four drops in the diffuser of your choice.
 Looking for a revitalizing diffuser blend that will freshen and purify any room?
 Add two drops of Lemon, two drops of Eucalyptus, one drop of Melaleuca, and one drop of Peppermint to your diffuser for a rejuvenating diffuser bend that will cleanse the air and awaken your senses.

 - Tea Tree oil can also be used to help soothe occasional skin irritations.
 When you experience occasional skin irritations, apply one to two drops of Tea Tree oil onto the affected area, using doTERRA Fractionated Coconut Oil to dilute the oil if necessary.
 The skin cleansing properties of Tea Tree oil reach further than just helping with the occasional skin irritation, however.